 If you are interested in riding with a passenger, invest in a motorcycle safety course and encourage your passenger to join you.
 Even if they have no interest in learning to operate a motorcycle, attending a course can provide a clear understanding of safety procedures that can make your ride safe and more enjoyable.

-If you or someone you love have been involved in a motorcycle accident or have questions about motorcycle safety, please do not hesitate to contact us or call us at 800-676-5295.
+If you or someone you love has been involved in a motorcycle accident or have questions about motorcycle safety, please do not hesitate to contact us or call us at 800-676-5295.